What to Do When Your Custody Plan No Longer Works

 - Enforcement — When a parent fails to abide by the terms of the custody order, the other parent should seek redress in court.
 The aggrieved parent shouldn’t engage in self-help.
 The fact that the custodial parent is withholding visitation does not justify a withholding of support payments by the noncustodial parent.
 Likewise, the fact that the noncustodial parent is not paying support does not give the custodial parent the right to withhold visitation.

 Raising children after a divorce is an ongoing challenge.
-By working with experienced Nassau County child custody attorneys such as Bran L. Salamone and his associates, you receive the counsel you need to protect your interests and those of your children.
+By working with experienced child custody attorneys such as Bryan L. Salamone and his associates, you receive the counsel you need to protect your interests and those of your children.